Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 2. Select Questions Which Test The Material Already Covered in Class:

 I always tell my students that if they do and understand all of their homework exercises, they will do well on tests.
 That is because many of my test questions are taken directly from homework assignments, or they are similar to homework exercises.
-On a few occasions, I have devised questions which the students did not practice very much in class or do as homework.
+On a few occasions, I have devised questions on topics that the students did not practice very much in class or do as homework.
 Needless to say, many students did very poorly on these types of questions.

 3. Select a Variety of Question Types to Test Material: